The Brains and Bones Project

 Do you bring all your own materials?
 Yes, we bring all teaching models, and other materials, with us.
 We’ll need table space for the models, a projector for a PowerPoint presentation, or a chalkboard if you’re feeling analog.
 If you are booking a mock forensic retrieval, we’ll also need dedicated indoor or outdoor space with room on the ground.

 What are your safety protocols and can I see your risk assessments?
 We review and update our risk assessments and mitigations regularly!
 Please be in touch for a copy of our latest version.
-We sanitise all equipment/teaching models after each incursion, mark bulky items with high visibility tape, and comply with all school safety regulations.
+All employees have current Working With Children Checks, we sanitise all equipment/teaching models after each incursion, mark bulky items with high visibility tape, and comply with all school safety regulations.

 Can you provide us with evidence of your insurance?
 We are happy to provide our insurance information, please be in touch through our Contact page.